ENTER: Event Based Interpretable Reasoning for VideoQA: Error Analysis

+\Cref{fig:error} top example highlights an error caused by the limited knowledge of the captioner.
+The question, “\textit{How do the two men play the instrument?}” should be answered with “\textit{Roll the handle.}” However, the captioner misidentifies the instrument as “\textit{look like a guitar,}”.
+The code fails to detect missing information in this case since it successfully retrieves the child node, even though with misinformation, resulting in the incorrect inference “\textit{strum the strings.}” The error shows how the captioner's misunderstanding of the instrument misleads the model's reasoning.

+Figure \ref{fig:error_supp_1} illustrates two examples where the model attempts to identify video locations but fails due to insufficient knowledge.
 In the top example, although the model successfully generates the correct code to search for location information by traversing nodes in the event graph, it still fails to produce the correct answer due to missing critical information in the graph itself.
 While the ground truth location is \textit{"hallway"}, this information is absent from the captioner's output, resulting in an event graph that lacks any node containing the \textit{"hallway"} information.
 Instead, the event graph erroneously includes "church" as a location node.
 Thus, despite the model's successful retrieval of location-related nodes and correct code execution, it cannot arrive at the correct answer due to this fundamental gap in the input knowledge Similarly, in the second example, the model retrieves location-related nodes including \textit{"outdoors"}, \textit{"backyard"} and \textit{"ground"}.
 However, none of these nodes correspond to the ground truth location.
 This again demonstrates how insufficient knowledge provided to the model can lead to prediction errors, even when the model's code functions properly.